Media Kit DESCENDANTS OF AVALON by J. Lynn Else

 The friends agree to follow Tristan through a magic portal and step into the legendary island of Avalon, a land separated from Earth after King Arthur's death.
 With the help of some young descendants of the original knights of Camelot, the Lady of the Lake, and Morgan le Fay, the three teens set out on a quest to rescue their friend, battle an evil sorcerer, and save two worlds in the process.

 About the author:

 J. LYNN ELSE loves reading and writing about awesome women from antiquity.
 Besides history, she also gets nerdy with Star Wars, Star Trek, and MST3K.
 J. Lynn’s always had a flare for the dramatic, graduating college with a theater major and a dance minor.
-She’s self-published two historical fiction novels set in ancient Egypt, The Forgotten: Aten’s Last Queen and The Forgotten: Heir of the Heretic.
+She’s self-published two historical fiction novels set in ancient Egypt, The Forgotten: Aten’s Last Queen and The Forgotten: Heir of the Heretic and one science fiction novella, Strangely Constructed Souls.
+Her novel, Descendants of Avalon, was released through Inklings Publishing May of 2018.
 She lives in Minnesota with her husband and two kids where her shelves are overrun with books, her kitchen is overrun with loose-leaf tea, and her workroom is overrun with Funko Pop figures.
 She enjoys sketching, reliving her 1990s by watching the latest X-Files episodes, honing her Fruit Ninja skills, and randomly busting out into song and dance.
 She believes in unicorns and practicing random acts of awesome.

 Publications by J. Lynn Else: